Will Data Stifle Creativity?

 At brands and retailers, we still have two fundamental tasks: (1) We have to create breakthrough products that will be noticed; and (2) We have to create work that provides shareable value.
 In this evolving consumer and brand landscape, this cannot be done without looking at the world in a new way.

-Coming to the context of fashion and lifestyle businesses, gaining insights in fashion which is an art form is a non trivial problem.
-Many analytics platform stopped at the limitation of linear capabilities of traditional tools.
-Keeping “Visual Intelligence” as the key pillar of showcasing insights which has zero translation loss,is the key.
+Coming to the context of fashion and lifestyle businesses, gaining insights into a fashion that is an art form is a non-trivial problem.
+Many analytics platforms stopped at the limitation of the linear capabilities of traditional tools.
+Keeping “Visual Intelligence” as the key pillar of showcasing insights that have zero translation loss, is the key.
 In this context that we use Artificial Intelligence as tools like “Computer Vision” and “Deep Learning”.

 In Summary, data (mind of consumers) when combined with creativity can help brands and retailers create empathy, an intimate connection with the feelings of the customer and help truly understand their needs better than any other company.